What are the nine English modal verbs?

 However, it’s worth mentioning that there are additional verbs and verb phrases in the English language that may express modality but do not necessarily share the same characteristics as the nine pure modals.
 The six verbs and verb phrases included in the table below are therefore commonly known instead as semi-modals:

-Having now introduced the fifteen pure and semi-modal verbs, Lesson 2 aims to explore the importance of using these words – particularly within an EAP context.
+Having now introduced the fifteen pure and semi-modal verbs, Chapter 2 aims to explore the importance of using these words – particularly within an EAP context.